“We are what we repeatedly do. Excellence then, is not an act, but a habit.” – Aristotle

 Tip #2: Lead and engage the culture through meaning (1st person perspective)

 Once you can become objective to your culture, you can lead it through meaning – individual meaning.

 One of the best leadership questions I have ever been asked is “why do you work here Jay?”
-The leader that asked me this question was enquiring into my meaning for choosing to do what I do.
-The next question she asked me was the icing on that cake: “Are we/are you getting your best here do you think?”
+The leader that asked me this question was enquiring into my meaning (my why?) for choosing to do what I do.
+The next question she asked me was the icing on that cake: “Are we/are you getting your best here, do you think?”